Date:

 The best producers in rock

-Often music lovers underestimate the role producer in the career of your favorite band or artist.
+Often music lovers underestimate the role producer in the career of your favourite band or artist.
 And for nothing, because how far a project will go depends on how good this person is at his job...
 Who is a producer and what is he responsible for?
 The boundaries of his duties are often blurredSo it's not easy to explain what exactly he does.
-But in a few words - the producer is responsible for production, commercialization and decides (together with the mentee) which single to release first or which song to make a video for (as an example).
+But in a few words - the producer is responsible for production, commerciality and decides (together with the mentee) which single to release first or which song to film a video for (as an example).
 He also has a big influence on the sound of the album, say, as he brings his own vision to the work.
-That's why so much depends on how far a producer can see - to predict upcoming trends, to see what the public cares about most right now, and so on.
+That's why so much depends on how far a producer can look - to predict upcoming trends, to see what the public cares about most right now, and so on.

 George Martin and Paul McCartney